sailathatammana/TodoList/README.md

 ### Read and write tasks from and into a data file ###

 ## User Instructions ##
- More information on how to run the application can be found at the [UserManual](https://github.com/sailathatammana/TodoList-IP/blob/main/Usermanual.md).
+ More information on how to run the application with examples can be found at the [UserManual](https://github.com/sailathatammana/TodoList-IP/blob/main/Usermanual.md).